betselotbz/tictactoe/README.md

 5. As a user, I should be shown a message when I win, lose or tie
 6. As a user, I should not be able to continue playing once I win, lose, or tie
 7. As a user, I should be able to play the game again without refreshing the page
+8. As a user, I should be able to play the game on different screen sizes wihtout game layout changing

 ## Planning and Development Process